How to Become a Content Reviewer (Skills, Education, Tips)

 Strong Writing and Communication Skills

 Strong writing and communication abilities are essential for a content reviewer.
-You must be able to spot discrepancies in the tone and meaning of the text.
-You should also be able to provide the writer or editor with clear and constructive feedback.
+You must be able to spot discrepancies in the tone and meaning of the text and provide the writer or editor with clear and constructive feedback.
 Your comments should be detailed and practical, noting areas where the content could be enhanced or corrected, and recommending how to do so.

 Related: How to Become a Freelance Writer